ng-girls/todo-list-tutorial-portuguese/deploy_to_githubpages.md

 # Deploy to GithubPages

+#### Warning: Angular-CLI command for deploying to Github Pages has been removed.
+[See discussion here](https://github.com/angular/angular-cli/pull/4385)
 By deploying to Github pages your app will have a host and will live and run on the Web.
 Everyone will be able to see and use it.

 Angular-CLI makes it really easy for us to deploy to Github Pages - you can do so with a single command.
 But you have to prepare a few things first: